-For the fiscal year ended January 29, 2005, the individuals serving on our board of directors who were not our employees did not receive any compensation.
-After the completion of this offering, we intend to pay our non-employee directors an annual fee for their services as members of our board of directors and an additional annual fee for each committee on which they serve as a member, although the amount of such fees has not been established.
-We intend to reimburse all directors for reasonable expenses incurred to attend meetings of our board of directors or committees.
+For the fiscal year ended January 29, 2005, the individuals serving on our Board who were not our employees did not receive any compensation.
+We intend to pay our non-employee directors an annual fee for their services as members of our Board and an additional annual fee for each committee on which they serve as a member, although the amount of such fees has not been established.
+We intend to reimburse all directors for reasonable expenses incurred to attend meetings of our Board or committees.
 In addition, non-employee directors are eligible to receive equity awards under our 2005 Incentive Plan.